nigelnindo/ma3route-server-example/README.md

 ### Before you begin

 Define `MA3_API_KEY` and `MA3_API_SECRET` environment variables otherwise the poller will throw an `AuthenticationRequiredError` when you run the project.
-Contact the [Ma3Route Team](https://www.ma3route.com/contact-us) for provision of a valid API Key and API Secret.
+Contact the [Ma3Route Team](https://www.ma3route.com/contact-us) for provision of a valid **API Key** and **API Secret**.

 Have MongoDB server running on the default `localhost` and port `27017`

 This project depends on [ma3route-sdk](https://github.com/Ma3Route/node-sdk).
 Documentation for the sdk can be found [here](https://ma3route.github.io/node-sdk).

 [ma3route-sdk](https://github.com/Ma3Route/node-sdk) is simply a helper wrapper around the main Ma3Route API.
-For lesser abstraction over the Ma3Route API, you can access the documentation [here](https://bitbucket.org/ma3route_team/ma3route-api-documentation/wiki/Updates.md).
+For lesser abstraction over the Ma3Route API, you can access the documentation [here](https://bitbucket.org/ma3route_team/ma3route-api-documentation/wiki/Home).

 ### Starting the server